wahern/tarsum/README.md

 ## DESCRIPTION

-`tarsum` generates and validates checksums for files encapsulated with common archive file formats.
+`tarsum` generates and validates checksums for files encapsulated within common archive file formats.
 It supports a format specification grammar based on the [BSD stat(1)](https://man.openbsd.org/stat.1) utility for specifying the checklist and reporting formats.
 This makes it easy to